thoni56/c-xrefactory/src/NOTES.md

 However, the usage of the _FILL_ functions is less that crystal clear...

 I also think that you could actually merge the struct definition with the typedef so that _strTdef.h_ would not be needed.
-But maybe this design is because _c_xref_ can only do its generation magic for struct's, not typedef's, but who knows...
+But it seems that this design is because the structures in _proto.h_ are not a directed graph, so loops makes that impossible.
+Instead the typedefs are included before the structs:

+    #include "strTdef.h"

+    struct someNode {
+        S_someOtherNode *this;
+        ...

+    struct someOtherNode {
+        S_someNode *that;
+        ...

+But this is ideomatically solved using the structs themselves:

+    struct someNode {
+        struct someOtherNode *this;
+        ...

+    struct someOtherNode {
+        struct someNode *that;
+        ...